roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "Ooohhhh!"
 Vanessa sighed when Tucker shoved his eight fingers back up her dripping fuckhole.

  She humped the spear for a couple more minutes until her shrieks turned into one long cry of pleasure.
 She slumped down onto the bed.
 A mind-blowing orgasm overwhelmed her.
 The electric jolts exploded all over her body and left her unable to move.
-Report_Story #2